As part of Procurement Heads' commitment to sustainability, the team has become Sustainable Procurement Pledge Ambassadors.

 Henkel and Bayer take it very seriously so Bertrand and I are therefore privileged that we get to do what we believe is right.
 Unfortunately, the feedback we collect is that there are so many Procurement people out there, who as practitioners, don’t enjoy that support from their leadership.

 So, we wanted to empower and equip our practitioners so they can work with their management to gradually change, but also actively make personal changes now.

-So, by signing up to the pledge, it becomes an individual professional codex.
-You may not yet work for a company that acts comprehensively good enough, but you are standing up to your responsibility and making it known.
+So, by signing up for the pledge, it becomes an individual professional codex.
+You may not yet work for a company that acts comprehensively well enough, but you are standing up to your responsibility and making it known.

 We estimate there are one million procurement people out there and our ambition is to have everybody sign up to the pledge principles and apply sustainable practices and their power for good.

 Do you have a stage of development for the SPP?